 - 8. The P-CSCF receives the negotiated SDP parameters from the UE within an SDP answer in SIP signalling. - 9.
 The P-CSCF extracts service information from the SDP answer (IP address of the down-link IP flow(s), port numbers to be used etc...). - 10.
-The P-CSCF forwards the derived service information to the PCRF by sending a Diameter AAR over the existing Rx Diameter session. - 11.
+The P-CSCF forwards the derived service information to the PCRF by sending a Diameter AAR over the existing Rx Diameter session. - 10a.
+The PCRF stores the received session information. - 11.
 The PCRF sends a Diameter AAA to the P-CSCF. - 12.
 The PCRF authorizes the session information.
 The PCRF executes interactions according to Figure 4.3.1.1.1.
 This step implies provisioning of PCC/QoS rules and authorized QoS. - 13.
 Upon successful authorization of the session the SDP parameters in the SDP answer are passed to the originator.
 This step is executed in parallel with step 11.